Source documents

 D · Defaults + operational rules

 - Fields with internal EC defaults.
-In Call 4 you cited scarico and adduzione as fields where you apply "nostro standard" when the capitolato is silent.
+In Call 4 you cited scarico and adduzione as fields where you apply "nostro standard" when the project specification is silent.
 What other fields do you regularly handle with an internal default?
 We need this to avoid the system raising false "missing field" alarms on them.

 - Confidence rule (green / yellow / red).
 Each row in the mockup has a colored chip showing how confident the AI is.
 For now we've set them by hand to illustrate the UX.
 When we start building for real, what should tip a field from green to yellow to red?
 Number of text matches?
 Multi-way ambiguity?
 Missing citation?
 Your intuition here shapes the rule we design.